v2south/BinBayes/README.md

 [1] "new"

 ```
-Since the basline condition is <em> new </em> now, the posterior summary for condition would also change.
+Since the baseline condition is <em> new </em> now, the posterior summary for condition would also change as:

 ```
 > summary(L2_new_result$poster_distribution)